sfc-gh-ddejesus/snowflake-synthetic-datasets/hotel_chain/README.md

-# Hotel Chain - Sales & Revenue Management Data Model
+# Hotel Chain - Sales & Revenue Management Data Model for Snowflake

 ## Overview

-This project provides a comprehensive synthetic dataset and data model for a hotel chain's sales and revenue management operations.
-The data model is designed for Snowflake and includes realistic hotel operations data with over 15,000 reservation records and associated ancillary sales.
+This project provides a comprehensive synthetic dataset and data model specifically designed for **Snowflake Data Cloud**.
+The dataset includes realistic hotel operations data with over 15,000 reservation records and associated ancillary sales, optimized for Snowflake's architecture and SQL capabilities.

 ## Project Components